About the Communications Department

 The Communications Department offers majors in Communications (either a Media or Professional Communications concentration), New Media, and Communications/Childhood Education.
 These programs will develop and enhance your speaking, listening, writing, and critical thinking skills.
 Facilities available to the Media concentration include a HD television studio, HD location-shooting equipment, and digital editing systems.
 The Department also offers minors in New Media, Media, Professional Communications & Journalism.
-To view course information, click here & to view our department brochure, click here
+To view course information, click here.

-Alumni Articles – Catching Up With COM Graduates
+Alumni Articles – Catching Up With Communications Graduates

 Our graduates are fortunate to have amazing stories to share with our current communications students.
-Each month during the semester, we post a brand new article catching up with a communications alum from all three specializations (new media, professional and media)!
-Our graduates share with you their experience as a COM student, internship & course advice, current job in the industry and so much more!
+Each month during the semester, you can find a brand new article catching up with a communications alum!
+Our graduates share with you their experience as a COM student, internship & course advice, their current job in the industry and so much more!

 Click here for the latest edition!

 The Student Experience